vanessamyron/StreamHub/README.md

 - [ ] Support for themes on base webpage
 - [ ] Support for themes on chrome extension
 - [ ] Sorting added streamers on homepage
-- [ ] Replace favicon with Streamsters logo
+- [x] Replace favicon with Streamsters logo -Isaac
 - [ ] Add support for notifications when live